johnshearing/ElectricalSafety/README.md

     -   Touching a tool or test probe to the wires or surfaces of different voltages at the same time.
         -   When a technician is using a metal tool inside a live electrical cabinet there is the risk of touching a hot wire or hot bus bar and a neutral bus bar or a bus bar of a different voltage phase at the same time.
         -   This creates a short circuit and sparks which startle the technician and causes him/her to pull back the tool.
-        -   As the technician pulls back, an arc of super heated plasma forms between the tool and the wires.
+        -   As the technician pulls back, an arc of superheated plasma forms between the tool and the wires.
 This is the Arc Flash.
 The Arc Blast is the explosive pressure wave that follows.
         -   For this reason it is wise to avoid any maintenance of live electrical cabinets.
-        -   Sometimes troubleshooting and taking electrical measurments can only be done when the electrical cabinet is live.
+        -   Sometimes troubleshooting and taking electrical measurements can only be done when the electrical cabinet is live.
         -   If you must work in a live electrical cabinet then suit up in Arc Blast gear which is rated for the available amperage of a blast.
-    -   Dust, Corrosion, or lose wires are present in an electrical cabinet when throwing a switch
+    -   Dust, Corrosion, or loose wires are present in an electrical cabinet when throwing a switch
-        -   If dust, corrosion, or lose wires are present when moving the switch of an electrical disconnect then an arc may form causing an explosion in the electrical cabinet.
+        -   If dust, corrosion, or loose wires are present when moving the switch of an electrical disconnect then an arc may form causing an explosion in the electrical cabinet.
         -   When throwing the main disconnect in an electrical cabinet one should always:
             -   Suit up in Arc Blast gear which is rated for the available amperage of a blast
             -   Stand to the side of the cabinet door as you throw the switch so that you will not be directly in front of the explosion.
     -   Voltage transients (spikes), resulting from switching reactive loads or lightning strikes.
-            -   Spikes can happen at anytime.
-So always wear Arc Blast gear which is rated for the available amperage of a blast when working in a live electrical cabinet.
+            -   Spikes can happen at any time.
+            -   So always wear Arc Blast gear which is rated for the available amperage of a blast when working in a live electrical cabinet.